Pipe support: Constant effort

-When confronted with large vertical movements typically 150 mm or 250 mm, there is no choice but to select a constant effort support (CES).
-When the Load variation percentage exceeds 25% or the specified max LV% in a variable hanger, it is choice less but to go for a CES.
-For pipes which are critical to the performance of the system or so called critical piping where no residual stresses are to be transferred to the pipe it is a common practice to use CES.
+With larger vertical movements of typically 150-250 mm, or with a load variation exceeding 25% or the specified maximum variation of a VES, a constant effort support (CES) is used.
+For so-called "critical piping" where no residual stresses are to be transferred to the pipework, it is a common practice to use CESs.

-In a constant effort support the load remains constant when the pipe moves from its cold position to the hot position.
-Thus irrespective of travel the load remains constant over the complete range of movement.
-Therefore, it is called a constant load hanger.
-Compared to a variable load hanger where with movement the load varies & the hot load & cold load are two different values governed by the travel & spring constant.
-A CES unit does not have any spring rate.
+In a constant effort support, the load remains constant when the pipe moves from its initial "cold" state to its operating "hot" state.
+Thus, irrespective of travel, the load remains constant over the complete range of movement.
+This is in contrast to a VES, where the load varies with movement and the "hot" and "cold" loads are two different values governed by the travel & spring constant.